01 · Overview

 Waiting Game

-Hours or days to verify changes and inputs
+Hours or days to verify changes and inputs with no real-time feedback loop

 Tribal Knowledge